How to Add More Fiber to Your Cat's Food: Boost Digestive Health with Expert Tips

 Can cats have ADD?

-Although there is no official diagnosis of ADD (Attention Deficit Disorder) in cats, behavior issues may sometimes seem similar.
+Although there is no official diagnosis of Attention-deficit hyperactivity disorder (ADHD) in cats, behavior issues may sometimes seem similar.
 A healthy diet that includes high fiber foods for cats can support balanced energy levels and overall well-being.

 Is chicken high in fiber?